laharinarayan/Pull-request-practice1/README.md

 # Pull-Request-Practice1
-Repository for practocing pull requests
+Repository for practcing pull requests this repository is for practicing the Github pull request workflow.